wedding

 If your wedding photos will be important to you, then hiring a professional photographer is essential.

 I received an email from a woman who wanted her summer wedding photos retouched.
-She wanted to create a wedding album in time for Christmas.
+She was planning to create a wedding album in time for Christmas.
 She wrote that her pictures “need work and maybe a lot of work.”

 After reviewing her photos, it was obvious she was right.
 Her photos needed a lot of work.